rosmo-robot/rosmo-robot.github.io/build.md

 and teachers through the new system, including the ability to scale up using the same hardware with free software updates.

-This user guide is derived from the [ZiobotUser guide](https://github.com/Open-STEM/ZiobotUsersGuide/tree/main) and is released under the GNU General Public License v3.0
+This user guide is derived from the [XRP User guide](https://github.com/Open-STEM/XRPUsersGuide/tree/main) and is released under the GNU General Public License v3.0

 Two robots in one
 =================
-The Ziobotcan be used for two different applications:
+Rosmo can be used for two different applications:

 * A **STEM learning platform using microblocks** with custom tools designed to learn and experiment with robotics.
 Included is a curriculum to help learn